healthinnovation/UBern/README.md

 # **Ubern project**

-All datasets are from the portal "Datos Abiertos" of Peru.
+All datasets are from the national mortality registry (SINADEF) for the following departments:

-Study area:

 - Madre de Dios
 - Ucayali